Scottish Parliament: Committees

 Much of the work of the Scottish Parliament is done in committee.
 The role of committees is stronger in the Scottish Parliament than in other parliamentary systems, partly as a means of strengthening the role of backbenchers in their scrutiny of the government and partly to compensate for the fact that there is no revising chamber.
 The principal role of committees in the Scottish Parliament is to take evidence from witnesses, conduct inquiries and scrutinise legislation.
 Committee meetings take place on Tuesday, Wednesday and Thursday morning when Parliament is sitting.
 Committees can also meet at other locations throughout Scotland.

-Committees comprise a small number of MSPs, with membership reflecting the balance of parties across Parliament.
-There are different committees with their functions set out in different ways.
-Mandatory Committees are committees which are set down under the Scottish Parliament's standing orders, which govern their remits and proceedings.
+Committees comprise a small number of MSPs, who look at specific subjects such as health, the economy or justice.
+They play a central role in the work of the Scottish parliament because, unlike the UK Parliament, the Scottish parliament is a single-chamber parliament.
+The committees can thus, consider and amend proposals for new laws, they can also propose new laws themselves.
+The committees can investigate any area that is within their remit and publish recommendations, and can also report on petitions that have been submitted by members of the public or groups.
 The current Mandatory Committees in the fourth Session of the Scottish Parliament are: Public Audit; Equal Opportunities; European and External Relations; Finance; Public Petitions; Standards, Procedures and Public Appointments; and Delegated Powers and Law Reform.

 Subject Committees are established at the beginning of each parliamentary session, and again the members on each committee reflect the balance of parties across Parliament.
 Typically each committee corresponds with one (or more) of the departments (or ministries) of the Scottish Government.
 The current Subject Committees in the fourth Session are: Economy, Energy and Tourism; Education and Culture; Health and Sport; Justice; Local Government and Regeneration; Rural Affairs, Climate Change and Environment; Welfare Reform; and Infrastructure and Capital Investment.

 A further type of committee is normally set up to scrutinise private bills submitted to the Scottish Parliament by an outside party or promoter who is not a member of the Scottish Parliament or Scottish Government.
 Private bills normally relate to large-scale development projects such as infrastructure projects that require the use of land or property.
 Private Bill Committees have been set up to consider legislation on issues such as the development of the Edinburgh Tram Network, the Glasgow Airport Rail Link, the Airdrie–Bathgate rail link and extensions to the National Gallery of Scotland.